appserver-io/appserver/_docs/persistence-container.md

 #### Singleton Session Beans (SSBs)

-A `SSB` is created by the container only one time for each application.
-This means, whenever an instance is requested, it will be the same one.
+A `SSB` is created by the container only once each application.
+Thus, whenever an instance is requested, it will be the same.
 If a variable is set as a `SSB` member, it is available until it is overwritten, or the application server is restarted.

 ##### Concurrency

-Concurrency is, in case of a `SSB`, a bit more complicated.
-Oher than `SLSBs` and `SFSBs` the data will be shared across requests, which means, that the container have to make sure, that only one request has access to the data of a `SFSB`.
-Therefore requests are serialized and blocked until the instance will become available again.
+Concurrency is, in case of a `SSB`, a more complex issue.
+In contrast to `SLSBs` and `SFSBs`, the data will be shared across requests.
+The container has to make sure, that only one request has access to the data of a `SFSB`.
+Therefore, requests are serialized and blocked until the instance is available again.

 > To enable a `SSB` for sharing its data across requests, it has to extend the `\Stackable` class.
-This class comes with the PECL [pthreads](https://github.com/appserver-io-php/pthreads.git) extension that brings multithreading to PHP. appserver.io actually uses a fork of the 1.x branch, because of some restrictions introduced with 2.x branch.
+This class comes with the PECL [pthreads](https://github.com/appserver-io-php/pthreads.git) extension that brings multithreading to PHP. appserver.io uses a fork of the 1.x branch, due to some restrictions introduced with 2.x branch.

 ##### Lifecycle

-In opposite to a `SLSB`, the lifecycle of a `SSB` is a bit different.
-Once the instance has been created, it'll be shared between all requests, and instead of destroying the instance after each request the instance persists in memory until the application will be shutdown or restarted.
+In contrast to a `SLSB`, the lifecycle of a `SSB` is different.
+Once the instance is created, it is shared among all requests.
+Instead of destroying the instance after each request the instance persists in memory until the application is shut down or restarted.

-> A `SSB` gives a developer great power, because all data added to a member will stay in memory until someone will unset it.
-So, if data has to be shared across requests, a `SSB` will be a good option.
-But remember: With great power, great responsibilty came together.
-So, a developer always should have an eye on memory consumption of a `SSB`, because **HE** is responsible for that now!
+> A `SSB` gives developers great power because all data added to a member stays in memory until someone unsets it.
+Thus, a `SSB` is an excellent option for sharing data across requests.
+However, great power comes with great responsibility for the developer.
+This is why he always has to  keep an eye on a `SSB`'s memory consumption.

 ##### Explicit Startup

-In combination with the possiblity to have data persistent in memory, a `SSB` additionally can be pre-loaded on application startup.
+In combination with having data persistent in memory, a `SSB` can be pre-loaded on application startup.
 This can be done by adding the `@Startup` annotation to the classes DocBlock.
-Using explict startup functionality together with loading data from a configuration file or a DB persistent in memory, my lead to massive performance improvements.
+Using explicit startup functionality and loading data from a configuration file or a DB persistent in memory, leads to massive performance improvements.

 ##### Example

-As an example of how a `SSB` can be used reasonable, we'll extend our example from the `SFSB` with a counter that tracks the number of successful logins.
+To demonstrate the usage of a `SSB` the previous example of the `SFSB` is extended by a counter, which tracks the number of successful logins.

 ```php
 <?php